The Site of Original Humboldt

 Denison's instructions were to remain at Humboldt and guard the large supply depot.
 During the battle, Denison notes that “Humboldt became the end of the telegraph line.”
 The line further west was routinely cut to hamper communications with the government.
 Denison sent troopers with messages for Middleton to the Batoche area.
 On one occasion the rider returned to find a bullet embedded in the horse’s neck.

 Archaeological Research & Site Development

-Storyboards and Métis Flag - In the summer of 2014, the interpretive storyboards for these artworks will be installed, and the flag of the Métis Nation, donated by Métis President, Robert Doucette will be flown beside the Red River Cart.
+Storyboards and Métis Flag - In the summer of 2014 the interpretive storyboards for the Red River Cart and the telegraph cabin were installed, and the flag of the Métis Nation, donated by Métis President, Robert Doucette began to be flown beside the Red River Cart.

 The Original Humboldt Committee contacted Western Heritage - an archaeological consulting firm based out of Saskatoon, to research the Original Humboldt land, through excavation and geophysics work.
 Excavations have focused on features identified during geophysical surveys and include the locations of the original telegraph station, the remains of fortifications, an officers' refuse pit and a large hearth feature.
 Geophysical studies have also shown extensive areas of cultural alterations to the landscape, which will be investigated in coming years.
 A high-resolution aerial map was completed in the summer of 2013 to aid with identifying cultural features.

 Recently, Aeryon Labs Inc. completed a sUAS (small unmanned aerial system) survey of the Original Humboldt site in conjunction with Western Heritage, producing highly detailed aerial maps of the site.